Ki Ho Kang, CEO

 He also has a Master of Science from Embry-Riddle Aeronautical University and a Master of Science from the Air Force Institute of Technology (Advanced Studies in Air Mobility program), and is a graduate of Air War College (correspondence), Joint Forces Staff College, and Defense Acquisition University’s Program Manager and Executive Manager Courses.

-Jack Pullis, Technical Services Group Vice President
+Jack Pullis, Business Development Vice President

 Mr. Pullis has over 27 years of broad organizational leadership, technical program management, and operational military pilot experience.
 He retired from the US Air Force in 2009 as the Director of an Electronic Warfare test squadron at Edwards AFB.
 While at Edwards AFB he led an organization of over 100 engineers in the flight test of EW systems on 16 aircraft types as well as guided key AF Flight Test Center experts in threat & defensive systems, survivability and stealth.
 As a qualified instructor pilot in MC-130E and C-130 E/H he also performed test pilot duties in support of flight test.
 His 20-year career included over 3,000 hours as a C-130 pilot as well as positions in engineering, and program management.